adlibre/adlibre-monitoring/README.md

 ## Install

-Using _fabric_, deploy the configurations to your hosts
+1. Using _fabric_, deploy the configurations to your hosts.

-Run ``fab --list`` to show all available commands
+2. Run ``fab --list`` to show all available commands.

+3. Configure Nagios / Icinga.
+We've left this part up to you.

 ## License